What is the Move Strong Method and where did it come from?

 There are two distinct programs in the Move Strong Method.
 One is the holistic performance coaching system created to help my clients define and design the experiences and outcomes they want in life as well as the path to attain them.
 The second is the specialized strength and conditioning programs for dancers.
 I literally live both programs and created them over the course of my life’s journey.
 In today’s blog, you’ll learn the story of my path and the origins of Move Strong Mind® Performance Coaching.
 The story of my conditioning programs for dancers, I’ll save for another day.

 In my youth, I lived my life inside a dance studio.
-I remember dance as my work, my life, my love and my relationships.
+I remember dance as my work, my life, my love and my world.
 Everything revolved around dance, including me.
-When I lost dance due to injury and my subsequent choice to let it go, I was not prepared to lose the parts of myself that were lost with it.
+My original profession of dance ended by the time I was 18 years old.
+Riddled with injuries to my ankles, knees, hips and spine, I suffered from chronic pain and depended on one small bottle of Advil a week and a variety of alternative medicine to keep myself together.
+Eventually I had to choose between my health and well being and my ability to dance.
+When I chose my body and lost dance, I was not prepared to lose the parts of myself that were lost with it.